HersheyTaichou/CodeBible/Resources/templates/software.md

 ## How to Install

-1. download the software from [their website](https://examplesite.com)
+1. Download the software from [their website](https://examplesite.com)
 2. Run the installer
 3. Change settings (if needed)